laser cutting

 This ensures the completion of the entire stacked mold production and processing.

-After practical application, it is found that this technology’s economic cost in the manufacturing of steel plate laminated molds is only about 1/3 of that of the ordinary mechanical processing mode, which has good economic benefits.
+After practical application, it is found that the economic cost of this technology in manufacturing steel plate laminated molds is only about one-third of that of the ordinary mechanical processing mode, resulting in significant economic benefits.

 At the same time, the molds processed by this technology also have very high precision; their accuracy can generally be controlled at ± 0.01 mm.